Indo History, Family Crest & Coats of Arms

-Picts.
+The roots of the ancient Scottish name Indo are found among the people of a tribe known as the Picts.
 Indo is a name for a pilgrim from the Gaelic word deoradh.
 The deoradh kept the relics of saints.
 The family have been the hereditary custodians of St. Fillan's Crozier.
-CITATION[CLOSE]

 Early Origins of the Indo family

 The surname Indo was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland.
 Dewarton is a village, in the parish of Borthwick, county of Edinburgh.
 It is here that the Dewar family have held the estate of Vogrie since early times.